remscodes/drino/README.md

 });
 ```

-When using Observer you can use the `retry` callback to get info about current retry via `RetryEvent`.
+When using Observer, you can use the `retry` callback to get info about current retry via `RetryEvent`.

 ```ts
 export interface RetryEvent {